 Finishes ~ I have experimented extensively.
 I used to just leave my baskets “natural” but I didn’t think they looked completed and the color-dyed weavers faded over time.

 Then I moved on to Danish Oil which offered several color options.
-After becoming bored with their selections, I started using MinWax woodworking OIL stain.
+After becoming bored with their selections, I started using MinWax interior woodworking stains.
 They have LOTS of color options.
-The oil-based stain soaks into the pores of the reed nicely ... much better than the water-based stain which was globby.
+The oil-based stain soaks into the pores of the reed nicely.
 It does, however, take several days to completely “cure” at which time the odor dissipates.
+Water-based stains are also a good option.
+They have virtually no odor at all and there is a variety of colors available.

 And then I discovered the stain/paint finish.
 It’s a three step procedure which is time-consuming but well worth it: